notsoshaant12/student-info-mgmt-system/README.md

 🔐 Admin Login Panel:
 Secure admin authentication for accessing management tools.

 🧾 Admin Functionalities:

-  Add new student records

-  Edit/update existing records

-  Delete student records from the database
+Add new student records, Edit/update existing records, Delete student records from the database

 🎓 Student Access Panel:
 Students can enter their Roll Number and Year to view their own academic data.